 Sam went to high school in Auckland and chose to study at Waikato after a visit to the campus.

 "The campus was stunning.
 I also wanted to experience living in a halls of residence and the Screen and Media courses on offer at Waikato were some of the best in the country.
 I was also lucky enough to be awarded the University's School Leavers Scholarship."

 "My degree definitely helped spark my passion for writing, while the subjects I chose all allowed me to develop my skills for writing fact and quote based stories.
-One of the factors which helped me secure my current position was how impressed my employer was with my broad knowledge of Politics, a result of the combination of papers I chose to study."
+One of the factors which helped me secure my first role after graduating was how impressed my employer was with my broad knowledge of politics, a result of the combination of papers I chose to study."

 Career highlights for Sam

 - Work at 1 News, Hawke’s Bay Today and the New Zealand Herald.

 - Covering some of New Zealand’s biggest news stories including elections, high-profile court cases, the impact of COVID-19, and the 2016 USA presidential election while based in America.

 - Junior reporter of the year at the Regional Media Awards 2015.

 - Templeton Scholar2016 (awarded by the parliamentary press gallery to an up-and-coming journalist).